AminKhorramii/Blog/content/posts/the-datakit-journey-so-far.md

 And if you've got thoughts, run into issues, or have that feature that would make this perfect for your workflow - let me know.

 _P.S.
-1 - I need to give a massive shoutout to my friend [Luke](https://www.linkedin.com/in/luke-rynne-cullen), who's giving me loads of hands on distribution, connecting to different folks and what could be potentially next steps for DataKit._
+1 - I need to give a massive shoutout to my friend and a core member of this tool, [Luke](https://www.linkedin.com/in/luke-rynne-cullen), who's giving me loads of hands on distribution, connecting to different folks and what could be potentially next steps for DataKit._

 _P.S.
 2 - If you're wrapping up your studies, coming from data/computer science, having ideas, and want to be a founding engineer in this - please reach out.
 This could be a great time to join._